nus-cs2103/website-base/admin/project-w05-v10.md

 ### v1.0 Project Management

 * After the v2.0 is conceptualized, decide which features each member will do by v1.4. %%We realize that it will be hard for you to estimate the effort required for each feature as you are not familiar with the code base.
 Nevertheless, come up with a project plan as per your best estimate; this plan can be revised at later stages.
 It is better to start with _some_ plan rather than no plan at all.
 If in doubt, choose to do _less_ than _more_; we don't expect you to deliver a lot of big features.%%
-* Divide each of those features into three increments, to be released at v1.1, v1.2, v1.3 (v1.4 omitted deliberately as a buffer).
-Ideally, each increment should deliver a end-user testable enhancement.
+* Divide each of those features into three increments, to be released at v1.1, v1.2, v1.3 (v1.4 omitted deliberately as a buffer). ==Each increment should deliver a end-user visible enhancement.==
 * Document the above two items somewhere e.g., in a Google doc/sheet.
 An example is given below:

   ```